JamitLabs/JamitFoundation/README.md

 ## Motivation

-As an agency working on many different projects with Swift and UIKit brings up new challenges to deliver high quality solutions in reasonable time.
+As an agency, working on many different projects with Swift and UIKit brings up new challenges to deliver high quality solutions in reasonable time.
 It is important to maintain a common sense of code styles and app structure in the development team, but yet it is difficult to merge the collection of knowledge together when the team is split into smaller project groups working on very different topics.
 JamitFoundation was designed to merge the team knowledge into a reusable core framework which is used in all applications we deliver.
-It defines a lightweight protocol oriented concept and structure to write maintainable and reusable user interfaces with UIKit on iOS platforms.
+It defines a lightweight protocol-oriented concept and structure to write maintainable and reusable user interfaces with UIKit on iOS platforms.
 All general purpose solutions are combined together in modules and reusable views to improve quality over time and to stop reinventing the wheel.
 By sharing the framework with the open source community we invite you all to benefit from the usage and share your knowledge with others by contributing to the project.

 ## Features

-- Lightweight zero dependency based core framework
+- Lightweight, dependency-free core framework
 - Data oriented and declarative view creation and usage
 - Reusable UIKit components
 - Code sharing in views and tableview / collectionview cells